litvinova08/employee-creator/README.md

 Run the app
 - You can Run the app by pressing the green play button

-## Project Development Process
-- React axios to communicate with backend and make requests to an API.
-I used axios over fetch because it automatically converts a response to JSON and has clean syntax
-- I included proxy on frontend and @CrossOrigin on backend to ensure that frontend and backend can communicate
-- I used React Hook Form to validate and submit forms and use Controlled components like `Controller` for dates input.
-React Date Picker allows date input
-- React Router allows navigation and routing
-- I implemented React table to enble users to view the list of employees as a table.
-I initially tested the table with MOCK_DATA that can be found in the assets.
-### AWS Deployment
-Firstly, I deployed the backend part of the app with AWS.
-She user can access employee list via the following end point: http://employee-management-system-env.eba-v9pb39uc.us-east-1.elasticbeanstalk.com/employee and invidividual employee records via http://employee-management-system-env.eba-v9pb39uc.us-east-1.elasticbeanstalk.com/employee/{id}.
-However, I would like the whole app to be deployed with AWS and a database to be permament.
-So, I created and configureed a cloud database on RDS (DB endpoint: dbemployees.c7xfh2nmelwl.us-east-1.rds.amazonaws.com).
-Then, I connected this cloud database with the back-end Spring part of this app.
-Next step was to create an EC2 instance and connect to the amazon cloud server (EC2) from the local machine.
-Then, I built a JAR file of my project and deployed it to AWS EC2 Cloud.

 ## Data Validation
  - The firstName, lastName, email, mobileNumber and address cannot be blank.